-Judo is a perfect fit for Odd Squad as most of the principal OSP members are judo instructors, and we have extensive experience in bringing this interactive training component to First Nations communities throughout BC, Alberta and into almost every community in the NWT in the past six years.
+Judo is a perfect fit for Odd Squad as most of the principal OSP members are Police Judo Instructors, and we have extensive experience in bringing this interactive (and fun!) training to First Nations communities throughout BC, Alberta and into almost every community in the NWT over the past ten years.

-By introducing structured judo training, Odd Squad finds that youth appreciate the opportunity to build on what they learn from the drug/gang education lectures, and they quickly pick up on the ethos of taking care of one’s partner, start developing interpersonal skills, goal-setting and learn resiliency skills.
+By introducing structured judo training, Odd Squad finds that youth appreciate the opportunity to build on what they learn from the drug/gang education lectures, and they quickly pick up on the ethos of taking care of one’s partner, start developing interpersonal skills, goal-setting and learn resiliency skills along with self-confidence.

 For more information on how the Odd Squad Team can assist your individual or organizational needs for Physical Literacy training, please contact email@example.com!